Open-Cascade-SAS/OCCT/dox/dev_guides/building/wok/wok.md

   Note: $CASROOT is equal to D:/occt now

-  Then you can work with this workbench using normal WOK functionality (wprocess, umake, etc.; see WOK User’s Guide for details) or use it only for generation of derived sources and project files, and build OCCT with Visual Studio on Windows or make command on Linux, as described below.
+  Then you can work with this workbench using normal WOK functionality (wprocess, umake, etc.; see WOK User's Guide for details) or use it only for generation of derived sources and project files, and build OCCT with Visual Studio on Windows or make command on Linux, as described below.

 @section wok3 Generation of building projects